Super Laff-In

 Super Laff-In is a Philippine television sketch comedy show broadcast by ABS-CBN.
 Originally directed by Bert de Leon.
 The series is based on American the television series Rowan & Martin's Laugh-In.
 It aired from February 1, 1969, to September 16, 1972.
 The show returned from May 31, 1996, to March 26, 1999.
-Johnny Manahan serve as the final director.
+Johnny Manahan served as the final director.